 - The land exchange is a once in a lifetime chance to preserve the open landscape jewel that is Green Mountain.

-- The land exchange provides for a permanent rest stop and takeout at Spring Creek Bridge.
+- The land exchange provides for a permanent, improved rest stop and takeout at Spring Creek Bridge, and establishes a new rest stop, the Pump Station Rest Stop, approximately three miles downstream from Spring Creek Bridge.

 - Hunters gain access to nearly 3,000 acres of excellent big game habitat.

-- The land exchange will consolidate public and private lands in a way that will allow for more effective conservation and wildlife management.
+- The land exchange will consolidate public and private lands which will t facilitate more effective conservation and wildlife management.

-- The land exchange will create easy public access to recreation that will be enjoyed for generations to come.
+- The land exchange will create new and improved public access to recreation that will be enjoyed for generations to come.

 Q: What does Blue Valley Ranch get out of this exchange?

-A. The ranch is an agricultural operation.
-Retaining this small parcel is vital to the agricultural operation because it is the staging area for the maintenance of two river diversions and an irrigation ditch.
+A. The Ranch is an agricultural operation.
+Retaining this small parcel is vital to the agricultural operation because it is the location of two major river diversions which provide valuable water BVR ranching operations.

-Q. Why won’t the ranch agree to a put-in at the bridge at Spring Creek Road?
+Q. Why won’t the Ranch agree to allow floaters to put-in at the Spring Creek Road Bridge?

-Q. Some people have objected to Parcel I being included in the land exchange.
+Q. Some people have objected to the inclusion of Parcel I in the land exchange.
 Why should people who like to fish this one-third of a mile section of river give it up?

-A. The land exchange is good for everyone who like to fish.
+A. The land exchange is good for everyone who likes to fish.
 Fishermen will get much more than what they give up.

-- In Green Mountain Canyon, fishermen gain more than 1 mile of access that was never before available or very difficult to access.
+- In Green Mountain Canyon, fishermen gain 1.65 miles of access that was never before available or very difficult to access.
 And Green Mountain Canyon has a healthy brown trout fishery.

-- Near the Confluence of the Blue and Colorado Rivers, Blue Valley Ranch is proposing significant fishery habitat improvements to a half-mile of the Blue River at the proposed Confluence Recreation Area.
-The benefits of those river habitat improvements will enhance the fishery for another mile, all the way to the confluence of the Blue and Colorado.
+- Near the Confluence of the Blue and Colorado Rivers, Blue Valley Ranch is proposing significant fishery habitat improvements to approximately three-quarters of a mile of the Blue River at the proposed Confluence Recreation Area.
+The benefits of those river habitat improvements will enhance the fishery upstream and downstream all the way to the confluence of the Blue and Colorado.
 In addition to the improvements to fishery habitat, the Confluence Recreation Area will provide much easier access than Parcel I.

 - Altogether, the Blue Valley Land Exchange will provide the public a net gain of approximately 2.3 miles of greatly enhanced fishing opportunity.